rgawlik/hello-world/README.md

 # hello-world
-Set up for the github tutorial
+Set up for the github tutorial.
+This might be useful.